Click the + buttons below to learn more.

 This wetlands map identifies the stream corridor and shoreline areas which make this a compelling salmonid restoration priority.
 Converting the course to public land would allow restoration activities.

 Mammals present today in the Sammamish River Corridor include those species that have adapted to human development, such as deer, beavers, mountain beavers, nutrias, raccoons, opossums, skunks, river otters, coyotes, brown rabbits (eastern cottontail), shrews, mice and voles.

-Beavers are more likely to be seen in the shallower part of the river near the Park at Bothell Landing, but the other animals can be viewed near the golf course property.
+Beavers are more likely to be seen in the shallower part of the river near the Park at Bothell Landing, but the other animals can be viewed near the Wayne property.
 The increased development of the Waynita Drive area (more than 250 lots in the last few years) has reduced the habitat for wildlife.
-Deer are now regularly visit the golf course at dawn.
-The golf course and Blyth Park, in combination with the Burke Gilman and Sammamish River trails, offer a respite from the urbanization of Bothell.
+Deer can be frequently seen in the area.
+The new regional park and Blyth Park, in combination with the Burke Gilman and Sammamish River trails, offer a respite from the urbanization of Bothell.
 It is incumbent upon us to preserve this precious resource to assure that wildlife and humans can coexist in this ecosystem.